AhmadSaleh2001/Digital-Electronic-Projects/EvaluateFunction/README.md

 ## Contributing

 Contributions to the Truth Table Generator and Equation Solver project are welcome.
 If you encounter any issues, have suggestions, or would like to contribute new features or enhancements, please submit an issue or a pull request on the repository.

+## License

+The Truth Table Generator and Equation Solver project is open source and released under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code as permitted by the license.

 ---